PhoenixGreen/Cypherpunktimes-articles/privacy-and-messaging.md

 You may recall Elon Musk tweeting in support of Signal and telling people to ditch WhatsApp.
 Jack Dorsey also retweeted Musk's tweet at the time.
 It was arounf then the number of new users flocking to Signal and Telegram surged by tens of millions.

+This little debacle reignited security and privacy scrutiny over messaging apps.
+Among the top players currently dominating download numbers, there are some commonalities.
+All are mobile apps available in the Google Play store and App Store that support cross-platform messaging, have group chat features, offer multifactor authentication and can be used to share files and multimedia.
+They all also provide encryption for texting, voice and video calls.

 ## Privacy Policies and Data Collection:

 Facebook Messenger and WhatsApp: Both Messenger and WhatsApp have faced criticism for their data collection practices, including the sharing of user data with Facebook for targeted advertising purposes.
 While end-to-end encryption protects message contents, metadata such as timestamps, device information, and contact lists may still be collected and utilized for tracking and profiling purposes.